fyzhang1/IGF/README.md

-# A Crisis of Curiosity: Gradient Inversion Attacks in Federated Unlearning
+# Large-Scale Gradient Inversion Attack in Verifiable Federated Unlearning

-The repositorie is the code of "A Crisis of Curiosity: Gradient Inversion Attacks in Federated Unlearning".
+The repositorie is the code of "Large-Scale Gradient Inversion Attack in Verifiable Federated Unlearning".

+---
 ##  Create and activate environment
 ```python
 conda create -n attackfu python=3.10